boztalay/IceTubeClock/README.md

 IceTubeClock
 ============

-A Bluetooth-enabled ice tube clock
+A clock with ice tubes for its display